 Start using the software

-- Mac: Enable FileVault on OS X Lion, Mountain Lion, or Mavericks.
+- Mac: Enable FileVault on Mac OS X 10.9 and up.
 These links guide you through the set-up process.

 - Mobile devices: See our Mobile Device Support page to find out about enabling encryption on your mobile device.